platformsh/platformsh-docs/docs/src/security/gdpr.md

 * **Data Protection Officer**: Appointment of a Security Officer who also holds the Data Protection Officer (DPO) role.
 * **Data Breach Policy**: We updated our data breach policy and procedures, and confirmed that all of our suppliers are compliant with breach notification requirements.
 * **Consent**: We confirmed that all of our customer communication, both business and marketing-related, is opt-in, and we do not collect customers' information without their consent.
 * **Data Governance**: All vendors undergo a compliance review and a security review.
-We utilize DPAs and SCCs with all vendors that process Personal Data.
+We utilize Data Processing Agreements (DPAs) and Standard Contractual Clauses (SCCs) with all vendors that process personal data.
 We do not use Privacy Shield.
 * **Data Protection by design**: We implemented company policies to ensure that all of our employees receive the necessary compliance training and follow proper protocols regarding security.
 Further, privacy and data protection implications are assessed at the start of every new project.
 * **Enhanced Rights**: The GDPR provides rights to individuals such as the right to portability, the right to rectification, and the right to be forgotten.
 We comply with these individual rights.
 Nearly all information can be edited through a user's account, and we can delete accounts upon request.
 * **Personally identifiable information (PII)**: We audited our systems to confirm that your personal data is encrypted and protected.